OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

    In:

    # run this cell
+   try:
       import syft as sy
       print("Syft is imported")
+   except:
+      print("Syft is not installed.
+Please use the 🧙🏽‍♂️ Install Wizard above.")

    Out: Syft is imported

-Step 2: Login to Your Domain
+Step 2: Log into Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, only the Domain node ``Admin`` can upload data,